When tallying the number of compact family sedan segment “Do-Overs” over the past two years, “Drive…He Said” runs out of fingers.

 – Corolla S upgrades include 17″ alloy wheels, all-season performance rubber.
 Better planted in the twisties than the similarly shod Kia Forte EX, Corolla S steers quickly, with good front bucket bolstering.
 The “S” upgrade to four wheel disc brakes imparted tenacious braking, second only to the Kia.
 Firm damping, for flatter cornering, transmits jarring from last winter’s souvenirs on already crappy pavement.

 – Volkswagen Jetta’s exterior is synonymous with anonymous.
 Some bookcases have more visual identity.
 MY 2014 brings a deeper chin and tweaked rectangular headlights bezels.
 Ah, whatever happened to the detail of the of the previous Mk.
 V?

-- There is no Jetta control that cannot be mastered within about 5 minutes of getting inside.
+– There is no Jetta control that cannot be mastered within about 5 minutes of getting inside.
 See what happens when optional Bluetooth hands-free connectivity is omitted?
-The manual climate are as easy for seniors as for teens.
+Mastery of manual climate controls comes as easy for seniors as for teens.

 And hey, the rudimentary DIN-style audio head unit, sounded clear.
 How egalitarian that VW still offers a 2.8mm auxiliary audio jack, in case you’d rather not cough up the $200+ for the proprietary I-Pod cable.